silug/bash-101/Intro/primer_handouts.md

 # Handout Notes

-.callout [fa-info-circle] Some slides have helpful Handout notes
+.callout.info Some slides have helpful Handout notes

 * Limitations in `showoff` cause the notes to only show when in an elongated ratio

 .callout.thumbsup Try resizing your window to make it taller than it is wide

-.callout [fa-info-circle] These will mostly be on `activity` pages
+.callout.info These will mostly be on `activity` pages

 ~~~SECTION:handouts~~~